-Elective units may also be taken from non-social science disciplines to broaden your knowledge or to complete a major or minor(s) from another course as long as you have the prerequisites and there are no restrictions on enrolment in the units.
+Elective units may also be taken from a non-social science discipline to broaden your knowledge or to complete a major or minor(s) from another course as long as you have completed the prerequisites and there are no restrictions on enrolment in the units.

 Elective units can be identified using the indexes of units at Monash South Africa by faculty in the current edition of the Handbook.
 The level of the unit is indicated by the first number in the unit code and undergraduate units are those that commence with the numbers 1-3.
 Note: Some non-social science units may require permission from the owning school.
 Students must be able to meet any unit prerequisites.

 Progression to further studies

 Successful completion of this course may provide a pathway to the one year honours course 4087 Bachelor of Social Science (Honours).

 To be eligible to apply for entry into the Bachelor of Social Science (Honours), you must have completed a major within your chosen honours area of study and obtained a distinction grade average (70 per cent) or above in 24 points of studies in relevant units at level 2 and 3, of which 24 points must be at level 3 in the major in which they wish to undertake honours.
 For some majors, completion of specific units or their equivalent is required for admission to honours.
 The details are provided with the requirements for each major to which this applies.